 Ensure that zoning regulations have adequate development standards for DRB review of applicable projects in the Tier 1b overlay district

 Create a place to gather issues/concerns/complaints about how the town conducts matters.
-Implement action plans to explain to residents how processes work now and how they can be improved.
+Implement action plans to explain to residents how processes work now and how they can be improved.(?)